bohdloss/SpaghettiEngine/README.md

   - Texture location

 5) Model
-  - Model location (currently only .obj supported, use triangulate modifier on the model before exporting it in your model editor)
+  - Model location

+6) SoundBuffer
+  - Sound location

 This ```.txt``` file type may be referred to Asset Sheet later in the documentation